-- Difference in expected and actual pension and OPEB plan economic experience is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date. - Changes in actuarial assumptions related to the pension and OPEB plan This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date. - The governmental funds report unavailable revenues from two sources: property taxes and municipal court fines.
+- Difference in expected and actual pension and OPEB plan economic experience is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date. - Changes in actuarial assumptions related to the OPEB plan This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date. - Difference in projected and actual earnings on pension assets This difference is deferred and amortized over a closed five year period. - The governmental funds report unavailable revenues from two sources: property taxes and municipal court fines.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.